sst/guide/_chapters/setting-up-your-project-on-netlify.md

 ---
 layout: post
-title: Setting up your project on Netlify
+title: Setting up Your Project on Netlify
 date: 2018-03-27 00:00:00
 description:
 comments_id:
 ---

 Now we are going to set our React app on [Netlify](https://www.netlify.com).
-Start by [creating an account](https://app.netlify.com/signup).
+Start by [creating a free account](https://app.netlify.com/signup).

 ![Signup for Netlify screenshot](/assets/part2/signup-for-netlify.png)